cityofaustin/atd-moped/moped-toolbox/access_migration/README.md

 ### Recovering from failure

+1. A copy of all data that was migrated is available at `./data/ready/project_data_in_progress_{env}.json.`

+2. ☝️ Make a backup of this file before you further troubleshoot the migration.

-1. Delete all migrated projects, reset ID sequences, and restore DB triggers: `rollback.sql`
+3. If the failure occured during the bulk project inserts, you can safely run delete all migrated projects, reset ID sequences, and restore DB triggers: with `node rollback.js <env`.

-2. Restore Hasura event triggers by re-applying metadata
+4. Restore Hasura event triggers by re-applying metadata

+5. If the failure occured during the project/component updates.
+You will need to inspect the `project_data_in_progress_{env}.json` and determine a course of actinon.
+In this case, remember also that there are activty log events to delete as well.

 ### Todo